 So, we created a Windows USB/DVD or prepared an installation medium for Linux.
-The next step is selecting this medium to boot our PC.
-Here's how to change the boot order to any device other than the HDD, on motherboards with BIOS and UEFI.
+The next step to install or reinstall the operating system is selecting this medium to boot our PC.
+For some motherboards, this will be straightforward.
+For others, it might be a bit complicated.
+Here's how to change the boot order to any device, on motherboards with BIOS and UEFI.

 The many flavors of BIOS / UEFI

-What makes things worse is that BIOS and UEFI interfaces on different motherboards, even from the same manufacturer, can have a completely different user interface.
+What makes things worse is that BIOS and UEFI interfaces on different motherboards, even from the same manufacturer, can have an entirely different user interface.

 What we are saying is that the screenshots on this guide will probably not match your motherboard's BIOS or UEFI.